George Agar-Ellis, 1st Baron Dover

-George James Welbore Agar-Ellis, 1st Baron Dover PC FRS FSA (14 January 179710 July 1833) was a British politician and man of letters.
+George James Welbore Agar-Ellis, 1st Baron Dover (14 January 1797 – 10 July 1833) was a British politician and man of letters.
 He was briefly First Commissioner of Woods and Forests under Lord Grey between 1830 and 1831.

 Background and education

 Agar-Ellis was the only son of Henry Agar-Ellis, 2nd Viscount Clifden, and Lady Caroline, daughter of George Spencer, 4th Duke of Marlborough.
 He was educated at Westminster School and Christ Church, Oxford.
 He was elected a Fellow of both the Society of Antiquaries and Royal Society in 1816.

 Political career

 Agar-Ellis was returned to Parliament for Heytesbury in 1818, a seat he held until 1820.
 He afterwards represented Seaford between 1820 and 1826, Ludgershall between 1826 and 1830 and Okehampton between 1830 and 1831.
 He supported George Canning's motion in 1822 for a bill to relieve the disabilities of Roman Catholic peers, and consistently supported liberal principles.
 He took little interest in party politics but was a strong advocate of state support for the causes of literature and the fine arts.

+He commissioned the painting The Trial of Queen Caroline by George Hayter, which was exhibited in 1823.
 In 1824 Agar-Ellis was the leading promoter of the grant of £57,000 for the purchase of John Julius Angerstein's collection of pictures, which formed the foundation of the National Gallery.
 On the formation of Lord Grey's Whig administration in November 1830, he was sworn of the Privy Council and appointed First Commissioner of Woods and Forests.
 However, he was forced to resign after two months due to bad health.

 In June 1831, during his father's lifetime, Agar-Ellis was raised to the peerage as Baron Dover, of Dover in the County of Kent.
 He was president of the Royal Society of Literature in 1832, a trustee of the British Museum and of the National Gallery, and a commissioner of public records.